meshula/meshula.github.com/site/astro-site/src/content/blog/ai-vices.md

 draft: false
 ---

+*nb: written by a human, all errors are mine.*

 To begin this exploration, we'll begin with a bit of history, a tour of the sins and their antidotes.

 We'll take a little trip to Hell, and then contextualize our present day conundra and feeling of existential anxiety brought about by profound change.
 We'll hear from Kahless, and then close.